smkrv/ha-text-ai/README.md

 6. Choose "Integration" as category
 7. Click "Download"
 8. Restart Home Assistant

+Note: Also Integration has been submitted to HACS store and is currently pending review in [pull request #2893](https://github.com/hacs/default/pull/2893).

 ### Manual Installation
 1. Download the latest release